-Comment Periods for Public Exposure of Proposed AUASB Standards
+Comment Periods for Public Exposure of Proposed New or Revised AUASB Standards40

-71. Comment periods for the public exposure of proposed AUASB Standards are as follows:
+75. Comment periods for the public exposure of proposed new AUASB Standards, or proposed amendments to standards, are as follows:

-Pronouncement Consultation Comment period Document AUASB Standard based on IAASB- equivalent Standard (including amending standards) IAASB ED, accompanied by AUASB CP The standard comment period for a standard issued by the IAASB is 120 days.
+Pronouncement Consultation Document Comment period AUASB Standard based on a new or revised IAASB- equivalent Standard IAASB ED, accompanied by AUASB CP The standard comment period for a standard issued by the IAASB is 120 days.
 However, this may be varied on a case by case approach, taking into account the complexity or urgency of the standard and other relevant factors.
-AUASB EDs based on IAASB-equivalent Standards are normally exposed for a minimum period of 60 days.
+41 (including IAASB Amending Standards) AUASB EDs based on IAASB-equivalent Standards are normally exposed for a minimum period of 60 days.
 This period may be varied by the AUASB when considered appropriate but is never less than 30 days.
 The AUASB's comment period usually ends four weeks before the IAASB's due date, to enable the AUASB time to consider stakeholder submissions and to finalise its own submission to the IAASB.
-Domestic AUASB Standard AUASB ED Generally, a 90-day comment period; but if narrow in scope and urgent a shorter comment period may be approved by the AUASB but is never less than 30 days.
+New Domestic AUASB Standard AUASB ED Generally, a 90-day comment period; but if narrow in scope and urgent a shorter comment period may be approved by the AUASB but is never less than 30 days.
+Revised Domestic AUASB Standard (comprehensive revision) AUASB Amending Standard (comprehensive revision)